 - Claiming a medication is lost so that more can be obtained

-Opioid pain relievers aren’t the only substances that cancer patients use.
-Any drug of use may be used.
+Opioid pain relievers aren’t the only substances that cancer patients abuse.
+Any drug of use may be abused.
 However, certain substances may be more attractive to cancer patients.
 Some individuals may self-medicate physical symptoms with marijuana or misuse their medical marijuana.
 Alcohol may be tempting to those who wish to dull feelings of isolation, fear, or despondency associated with a cancer diagnosis.
 Individuals experiencing high levels of stress, anxiety, or depression may turn to benzodiazepine drugs like Valium or Xanax to self-treat their symptoms.

 Identifying and managing mental health concerns, in addition to a substance use screening, can help to reduce this risk.